Tadpole Computer

 Tadpole Computer was a manufacturer of rugged, military specification, UNIX workstations, thin client laptops and lightweight servers.

 History

 Tadpole was founded in 1994 and originally based in Cambridge, England, then for a time in Cupertino, California.

 In 1998, Tadpole acquired RDI Computer Corporation of Carlsbad, California, who produced the competing Britelite and Powerlite portable SPARC-based systems, for $6 million.

 Tadpole was later acquired by defense contractor General Dynamics, in April 2005.

-Production continued until March 2013 but since then, they no longer sell any systems; and support for their products is provided by Flextronics.
+Production continued until March 2013 but since then, they no longer sell any systems; and support for their products was provided by Flextronics.
+Flextronics discontinued Tadpole support around 2019.
+Vector Data, a Tadpole OEM, still provides legacy Tadpole systems and support.

 An anonymous US intelligence officer had stated to Reuters in 2013 that a decade earlier the US secretly created a company reselling laptops from Tadpole Computer to Asian governments.
 The reseller added secret software that allowed intelligence analysts to access the machines remotely.

 Products

 Tadpole laptops used a variety of architectures, such as SPARC, Alpha, PowerPC and x86.
 Although very expensive, these classic Tadpoles won favour as a method to show corporation's proprietary software (IBM/HP/DEC) on a self-contained portable device on a client site in the days before remote connectivity.